 The speaker:

-Share with your partner a situation in your life where you were able to use your personal strengths, describe the situation with as much detail as you can, help the listener experience with you the nature of the situation
+Share with your partner a situation in your life where you were able to use your personal strengths.
+Describe the situation with as much detail as you can.
+Help the listener experience with you the nature of the situation.

 The listener

-Listen carefully without asking questions and interrupting the flow of the story, at the end of the story make comments and questions that help the speaker savor his or her story.
+Listen carefully without asking questions or interrupting the flow of the story.
+At the end of the story, make comments and questions that help the speaker savor his or her story.

-At the end take some time to talk about each others strengths and the way they were used in your personal story and exchange ideas regarding the overall experience of speaking and listening.
+At the end take some time to talk about each other’s strengths and the way they were used in your personal story and exchange ideas regarding the overall experience of speaking and listening.

-The groups came back together, shared stories and experiences, they commented that this exercise was very useful and at the same time very challenging, because they were not used to talk about their strengths; they said they had a hard time bragging about what they do well in their life.
-On the other hand, they were already thinking about ways they can use similar experiences with their students in their classrooms.
+The groups came back together and shared their stories and experiences with the whole group.
+They commented that this exercise was very useful and at the same time very challenging because they were not used to talking about their strengths; they said they had a hard time bragging about what they do well in their life.
+On the other hand, they were already thinking about ways they could use similar experiences with their students in their classrooms.

-While the teachers were engaged in their exercises in pairs, we compiled the strength of the group as a collection of the individual strengths and showed them to the group.
-We talked about the type of organizations they create together and belong to, we also talked about other ways they can use the information regarding individual and group strengths to create working teams and peer consultation groups.
+While the teachers were engaged in their paired exercises, we compiled the strengths of the group by collecting the individual strengths and sharing them with the group.
+We talked about the type of organizations they create together and belong to.
+We also talked about other ways they can use the information regarding individual and group strengths to create working teams and peer consultation groups.
+This exercise highlights the principle that the richness of an organization depends on the collective strengths of the individuals that form it, and the capacity to value those strengths and use them as needed by the organization.
+The teachers were very surprised with the results and at the same time excited about the possibilities.
+After the exercise we shared some ideas from the research in positive psychology (Seligman, 2002, London, 2012) regarding ways to use strengths as resources in the organizations.

+Strengths and resources in action: Using Exceptions and Numerical Scales